IIIF/api/source/api/cookbook/index.md

 * A short and clear name
 * A use case (why the pattern is important to include)
-* Implementation notes
-    * with references to the specifcation and other recipes
+* Implementation notes, with references to the specifcation and other recipes
 * All referended content resources, external annotations and other links should resolve: they must exist on the web or be included in the submitted recipe.
-Any client that implements support for a recipe should expect the published recipe to work
+Any client that implements support for a recipe should expect the published recipe to work.
 * Restrictions (optional): where this pattern is usable or not usable, with explanation
 * A full example, comprising:
-    * A prose description;
+    * a prose description;
     * code samples (JSON-LD representation, following the formatting instructions (todo)
 * See also: similar or otherwise related recipes